nijeesh4all/plumber/README.md

 - optional: a close method (useful for "yielding transforms" in particular, see next section)

 check Kiba documentation for more info : https://github.com/thbar/kiba/wiki/Implementing-ETL-transforms

-### File Structure

-- `config/` : This directory contains configuration files for the project.
-    - `database.yml` : Stores database connection settings, If you want to add a new database to the project, you can add the connection settings here.

-- `kiba.rb` : Entry point for the Kiba ETL tool.
-This file may define global settings or require other necessary files.

-- `lib/` : This directory typically holds additional Ruby libraries or modules used in the project.

-- `pipelines/` : Contains YAML files defining ETL pipeline configurations.
-              If you want to add a new pipeline, you can add a new YAML file here.
-Single YAML file can contain multiple pipelines.

-- `src/` : Source code directory.
-    - `pipelines/` : Contains Ruby files related to pipeline execution.
-    - `postgres/` : Directory for PostgreSQL related code.
-    - `transforms/`: Contains classes for data transformation.

 ### Resources